bluebottlewize/tc-lexer/README.md

 ## About

-**tc-lexer** is a C++ interpreter for generating custom testcases based on a given template.
+**tc-lexer** testcase generator for programming questions and competitions.
+It uses a C++ parser and generates testcases based on a given template.
 It supports random integer and string generation.

 It can generate testcases like this:
 ```